 |Find out more:|

-Making the most of data is above all using a tool specially designed for this purpose, allowing the analysis of large volumes of data and their representation in a clear, fun and synthetic way.
+Making the most of the data is above all using a tool specially designed for this purpose, allowing the analysis of large volumes of data and their representation in a clear, fun, and synthetic way.
 But this approach must be based on a genuine strategy and on the organization and classification of data.